johnpapa/angular-ngrx-data/docs/publishing-checklist.md

 1. Run `ng lint`.
 Should be clean.

 1. Run `ng test`.
+All unit tests should pass.

-All tests should pass.
+1. Run `npm run e2e`.
+All e2e tests should pass.

 1. Bump the npm package version number in `lib/package.json`.